loftytech/sparkle/README.md

 ## Middlewares
 Middlewares are found in the `app/Middlewares` directory and you can create your middlewares there.
-Sparkle comes with an Authentication middleware for checking generated tokes generated via the `AuthController`;
+Sparkle comes with an Authentication middleware for checking generated tokens generated via the `AuthController`;
-Middlewares are basically methods of classes that intercept the request before getting to where the requst is handeled:
+Middlewares are basically methods of classes that intercept the request before getting to where the request is handled:

 this is an example:
 ```